alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 ```
 After Fine-tuning:

-After fine-tunning we need to remove clustering tf.variables that are needed for clustering otherwise it will increase the model size.
+After fine-tuning we need to remove clustering tf.variables that are needed for clustering otherwise it will increase the model size.
 ```python
 stripped_clustered_model = tfmot.clustering.keras.strip_clustering(clustered_model)
 ```
-After clustering we will again apply post-training quantization to get quantized model.
+After clustering, we will again apply post-training quantization to get a quantized model.
 ```python
 Converter4 = tf.lite.TFLiteConverter.from_keras_model(stripped_clustered_model)
 Converter4.optimizations = [tf.lite.Optimize.DEFAULT]
 quantized_tflite_model = converter4.convert()
 ```
 #### Pruning and Quantized Model
-In this model, training is done with regular model then fine tuning is done with pruning optimization.
-In the end, the model is converted with dynamic range quantization during tensorlite conversion process.
+In this model, training is done with a regular model then fine-tuning is done with pruning optimization.
+In the end, the model is converted with dynamic range quantization during Tensorlite conversion process.
-After Training, Fine Tuning stage:
+After Training, fine-tuning stage:
 ```python
 prune_low_magnitude = tfmot.sparsity.keras.prune_low_magnitude
 pruning_params = {